Expanding Language Skills

-By providing German instruction to all students we enable our students to benefit from, contribute to and play an active part in their local communities.
+By providing German instruction to all students, we enable our learners to benefit from, contribute to and play an active part in their local communities.

 German in Preschool & Kindergarten

-During lessons in Pre-Kindergarten, Kindergarten 1 and Kindergarten 2, the children are introduced to German in age-appropriate ways including listening to stories, playing games and singing songs.
-Connections are made between German and the students' Units of Inquiry, and to the local community.
+During lessons in Pre-Kindergarten and Kindergarten the children are introduced to German in age-appropriate ways including listening to stories, playing games, and singing songs.
+Connections are made between German and the students' Units of Inquiry and the local community.
 These include a variety of trips and participation in local events and celebrations.